naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **shipping-address** - Specify whether Checkout form should collect the customer's shipping address (e.g. shipping-address="true").
 The default is false.
 * **panel-label** - The label of the payment button in the Checkout form (e.g. panel-label="Pay $2.00").
 Checkout does not translate custom labels to the customer's preferred language.
 * **zip-code** - Specify whether Checkout form should validate the customer's billing postal code (e.g. zip-code="true").
 The default is false.
-* **label** - The text that is displayed on the blue payment button(e.g. label="Buy Now").
+* **label** - The text that is displayed on the blue payment button (e.g. label="Buy Now").
 Default is "Pay with Card".
 Checkout does not translate this label at the moment.
+* **allow-remember-me** - Specify whether to exclude the option to "Remember Me" for future purchases (e.g. allow-remember-me="false").
+The default is true.
 * **bitcoin** - Specify whether Checkout form should accept Bitcoin (e.g. bitcoin="true").
-The default is false.
-* **alipay** - Specify whether Checkout form should accept Alipay (e.g. alipay="true").
 The default is false.

 For detailed setup instructions please visit the [Stripe Checkout](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.